Hello everyone!

 - In the condition field, define the URL pattern you want to cache.
 For example:

-seudominio.com.br/*(to cache everything) orseudominio.com.br/blog/*(only the blog section). - Under "Cache status", select "Eligible for cache".
+yourdomain.com.br/*(to cache everything) oryourdomain.com.br/blog/*(only the blog section). - Under "Cache status", select "Eligible for cache".

-- Under "Edge TTL", set a time-to-live for the cache (e.g., 1 hour, 4 hours, 1 day).
-This means Cloudflare will serve the cached page for this period before fetching a new version from your server.
+- Under "Edge TTL", set a lifetime for the cache (e.g., 1 hour, 4 hours, 1 day).
+This means Cloudflare will serve the cached page for that period before fetching a new version from your server.

 Result: With this rule, Cloudflare will store a copy of your HTML pages on its edge servers.
-When a user requests a page, if it's cached and within the TTL, Cloudflare will deliver it instantly — without even touching your VM in Azure.
-This means a much faster website with less server load!
+When a user requests a page, if it is in the cache and within the TTL, Cloudflare will deliver it instantly — without even touching your VM in Azure.
+This means a much faster site with less load on the server!

-ATTENTION: Be very careful when applying full page caching to sites with dynamic content, login areas, or shopping carts.
-This can cause serious problems, such as users viewing information from other users.
+ATTENTION: Be very careful when applying full-page caching on sites with dynamic content, login areas, or shopping carts.
+This can cause serious issues, such as users viewing other users' information.
 Use this rule only on static pages or sections that you are sure can be cached equally for all visitors!

 Complete Script